MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/monitoring.md

 In addition to logging, MSAL exposes important metrics in <xref:Microsoft.Identity.Client.AuthenticationResult.AuthenticationResultMetadata?displayProperty=nameWithType>.
 See [Add monitoring around MSAL operations](high-availability.md#add-monitoring-around-msal-operations) for more details.

-- `DurationTotalInMs` - total time spent in MSAL acquiring a token, including network calls and cache operations.
+- <xref:Microsoft.Identity.Client.AuthenticationResultMetadata.DurationTotalInMs> - total time spent in MSAL acquiring a token, including network calls and cache operations.
 Create an alert on overall high latency (more than 1 second).
 Note that the first ever token acquisition call usually makes an extra HTTP call.
 - `DurationInCacheInMs` - time spent loading or saving the token cache, which is customized by the app developer (for example, save to Redis).
 Create an alert on spikes.

     > [!NOTE]